Will there be a second series of The Umbrella Academy on Netflix?

 It is down to the quick-thinking of Number Five (Aidan Gallagher) that the Academy are saved, as he pulls them back in time to when they were teenagers to try and and stop the apocalypse from when they were younger.

-However, all of the major players, including Tom Hopper, David Castaneda, Emmy Raver-Lampman and Robert Sheehan, have signed on for season 2, so that age regression must not be permanent…
+However, all of the major players, including Tom Hopper, David Castaneda, Emmy Raver-Lampman and Robert Sheehan, have signed on for season two, so that age regression must not be permanent…

 Fan favourite Aidan Gallagher will be back to play Number Five, a man in his 50s inside a child’s body.
 On what it was like to film his scenes with his “love interest” shop mannequin Dolores, he told RadioTimes.com: “I started off by creating my own dialogue with Dolores in my head.
 That way, when I was reacting to her I was really playing both parts.